Faculty and Staff

 View Bio

 In 2023, Mr. McGrady graduated magna cum laude from the University of Dallas’ Classical Education Graduate Program with a master of humanities with a concentration in classical education.
-He also taught history and philosophy to TVCA’s ninth and tenth graders.

 Ms. Elizabeth Williams